Kokrajhar district

 Kokrajhar district is an administrative district in Bodoland Territorial Region of Assam.
 It is predominantly inhabited by the Boro tribe.
 The district has its headquarters located at Kokrajhar Town and occupies an area of 3,169.22 km2.
-It has two civil sub-divisions namely Parbatjhora and Gossaigaon and five revenue circles namely Kokrajhar, Dotma, Bhaoraguri, Gossaigaon and Bagribari.
+It has two civil sub-divisions namely Parbatjhora and Gossaigaon and five revenue circles namely Kokrajhar, Dotma, Bhaoraguri, Gossaigaon and Bagribarilll.

 History

+Under the Kingdom of Bhutan

+From early 17th-century present-day Kokrajhar district was under the control of Kingdom of Bhutan, till the Duar Wars in 1865 when British removed the Bhutanese influence and later the areas were merged to undivided Goalpara district of the Indian Union in 1949.